-The International Money Transfer Industry has probably changed more in the past decade than at any time in its history.
+The International Money Transfer Industry may have changed more in the past decade than at any time in its history.

-Moving money abroad has traditionally been an expensive process with few options available to sender or recipient.
+Moving money abroad has traditionally been an expensive process with only a few options available to sender or recipient.

-Senders could physically transport the money themselves, making sure that they stayed within the limits specified from country to country, and paying import / export taxes; use a system such as “Harwala”, which is done via word of mouth, using passwords communicated from sender to receiver and a network of local agents; or in recent years, use a bank or money transfer agency such as Western Union or Ria.
+Senders could physically transport the money themselves, making sure that they abide by the limits specified by each country, and paying import / export taxes; use a system such as “Harwala”, a word of mouth process in which passwords are communicated from sender to receiver, and funds distributed via a network of local agents; or in more recent years, use a bank or money transfer agency such as Western Union or Ria.

 visit The Money Cloud to compare the best deals on international money transfer including many of the agencies discussed below.

-But today banks and money transfer agencies exist in a world that has become technologically advanced meaning that money can be transferred digitally, in seconds flat, with very little effort involved.
+Let’s just pause and think about that – 10% of the total transaction taken!
+In days gone by; before globalisation; the fee was perhaps justified because of the work involved; but today banks and money transfer agencies operate in a changed world that has undergone a technological revolution.
+Today, money can be transferred digitally, in seconds flat, with very little effort involved.

 Faster, cheaper and better services today!

-In the case of banks and wire transfer services, who have large legacy systems in place that will take time to replace, money transfer remains a complex process that requires time and money to operate.
-But in the case of the so called “disruptive” tech platforms, who leverage the latest digital technologies, such as the blockchain or peer-to-peer matching, money transfer services are less costly to implement and operate.
+In the case of banks and wire transfer services, who have old-world legacy systems in place that will take time to replace, money transfer remains a complex process that requires time and money to operate.
+But in the case of a vanguard of “disruptive” tech platforms, who leverage the latest digital technologies; such as the blockchain, or peer-to-peer matching; money transfer services are less costly to implement and operate.

-So, with that in mind, we present our list of 10 of the best money transfer platforms in existence today, to try to provide a clear picture of the current state of money transfer, and the choices available to today’s customers.
+So, with that in mind, we present The Money Cloud’s list of 10 of the best money transfer platforms or services in existence today, to try to provide a clear picture of the current state of money transfer, and the choices available to the modern consumer.

-TransferWise was founded by 2 Estonians living in London who were frustrated at losing so much in fees and uncompetitive exchange rates whenever they had to transfer money home.
+TransferWise was founded by 2 Estonians, living in London, frustrated at losing their hard-earned money to high fees and uncompetitive exchange rates whenever they had to transfer money home.

-The two built a peer-to-peer matching service that allowed customers to exchange money directly, bypassing the banks and therefore free from their onerous charging structures.
+Kristo Käärmann and Taavet Hinrikus built a peer-to-peer deal-matching algorithm that allowed customers to exchange money directly between one another, which bypasses the banks and therefore frees customers from their onerous charging structures.

-TransferWise is a digital only product; by 2016 the platform was transferring more than £1 billion of transactions every month for more than one million customers.
-The company offers deals on more than 40 currencies and is currently experiencing growth of around 150% per annum.
+TransferWise is a digital only product; by 2016 the platform was completing on more than £1 billion of transactions every month on behalf of more than 1m customers.
+The company provides deals on more than 40 currencies and is growing in size by around 150% per annum.

 TransferWise became profitable for the first time in 2017, generating approximately £100 million in revenues.
 The company employs more than 120 people in London out of a global staff of 700, but both founders have been vocal on the subject of Brexit and say they cannot guarantee that they will not locate the business elsewhere in Europe in the near future.

-Verdict: 6-year-old TransferWise is the most successful of the modern breed of money transfer companies – already claiming more than 10% of the U.K. money transfer industry, and its peer-to-peer service is technically and economically superior compared to more traditional ways of transferring money overseas.
-It’s by no means the only option, however, and when transferring very large amounts, there may be better deals to be had by using a more specialised, personalised service.
+Verdict: 6-year-old TransferWise may well be the best-known and most successful of the modern breed of money transfer companies.
+It claims an impressive 10% of the U.K’s overseas money transfer market, and its flagship peer-to-peer service is technically and economically superior, when compared to more traditional means of transferring money overseas.

 2. World Remit

-World Remit, like TransferWise, was founded in London, and describes itself as “a convenient, low-cost alternative to traditional money transfer companies that use high street agents and charge high fees.”
+World Remit, like TransferWise, was founded in London, as a “convenient, low-cost alternative to traditional money transfer companies that use high street agents and charge high fees.”

 WorldRemit was founded by Ismail Ahmed, who began working with remittance agencies and international monetary policy makers before founding his own money transfer company.
-World Remit customers are now sending nearly 700,000 transfers per month to more than 140 destinations.
+Ahmed’s customers are now sending nearly 700,000 transfers per month to more than 140 destinations.

-The startup is also backed by some notable venture capital firms, such as Accel Partners, who were amongst the first backers of Facebook.
-The company have partnerships in place with the likes of Huawei mobile in Africa, and is also partnering with Android Pay.
+Like TransferWise (Index Ventures, Richard Branson), World Remit is also backed by some notable investors, such as Accel Partners, who were amongst the first backers of Facebook.
+The company have partnerships in place with the likes of Huawei mobile in Africa, and Android Pay.

 Verdict: another good, low cost alternative to using banks or wire transfer agencies, World Remit has experienced impressive growth since being founded in 2011 and is a safe, reliable and convenient way to send money, with a mobile focus.